Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Panoramic Scanpath Prediction

 where we omit the subscript $T-1$ in $\bar{\bm \eta}_t$ to make the notations uncluttered.
-Due to the fact the gradients of the quantizer in Eq.~\eqref{eq:uq} are zeros almost everywhere, we follow the method in~\cite{balle2016end}, and approximate the quantizer during training by adding a random noise $\epsilon$ uniformly sampled from $[-\Delta, \Delta]$ to the continuous value:
+Due to the fact that the gradients of the quantizer in Eq.~\eqref{eq:uq} are zeros almost everywhere, we approximate it during training by adding a random noise $\epsilon$ uniformly sampled from $[-\Delta, \Delta]$ to the continuous value~\cite{balle2016end}:

-$\{ \alpha_i, \bm \mu_i, \bm \Sigma_i\}$ in Eq.~\eqref{eq:qgmm} represent the mixture weight, the mean vector, and the covariance of the $i$-th Gaussian component, respectively, to be estimated.
-Such estimation can be made by concatenating the visual and path features (with the size of $B\times S\times (C_v+C_h+C_c)$) followed by three prediction heads to produce the mixture weight vector, $K$ mean vectors, and $K$ covariance matrices, respectively.
-We assume the horizontal direction $u$ and the vertical direction $v$ to be independent, resulting in diagonal covariance matrices.
+$\{ \alpha_k, \bm \mu_k, \bm \Sigma_k\}$ in Eq.~\eqref{eq:qgmm} represent the estimated mixture weight, mean vector, and covariance matrix of the $k$-th Gaussian component, respectively.
+Such estimation can be made by concatenating the visual and path features (with the size of $B\times S\times (C_v+C_h+C_c)$), followed by three prediction heads.
+We assume the independence between the horizontal direction $u$ and vertical direction $v$, resulting in diagonal covariance matrices.
 Each prediction head consists of a front-end FC layer, two FC residual blocks, and a back-end FC layer.
-We append a softmax layer at the end of the weight prediction head to ensure that the output is a probability vector.
-Similarly, we add the ReLU nonlinearity at the end of the covariance prediction head to ensure nonnegative outputs on the diagonals.
+We append a softmax layer at the end of the weight prediction head to ensure a probability vector output.
+Similarly, we add ReLU at the end of the covariance prediction head to ensure nonnegative outputs on the diagonals.